asm123/asm123.github.io/about.md

 And finally, [Micro](/micro) is my chaotic and yet calming corner to post random flashes of thoughts or anything that gets me excited briefly.

+As of January 2025, micros citing links across the web under are moved under [Linkblog](/linkblog), taking inspiration from <a href="https://simonwillison.net/search/?type=blogmark" target="_blank">Simon Willison's Blogmarks</a>.

 ## Website

 I love writing in Markdown.
 This site is a simple static website created using Github pages and Jekyll, which supports writing in Markdown.
 I wrote a [small tutorial](/2023/10/14/website-creation.html) for how-to.
 There is a [wishlist / todo list](/2023/12/24/site-todos.html) for the website and I try to make some progress on those once in a while.